ACEslava/studybot/docs/contributing.md

 ## Step 2: Configure your environment

 How you setup your environment is up to you.
-Its highly suggested to [create a virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for development
+Its highly suggested to [create a virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for development.

-The bot is installable with `pip install -e .` for type hinting and code completion.

 ### Setting up the environment to run the bot.